Institut für Pflegewissenschaft

 Sarkopenie

-• Projektpartner*innen: Faculty of Sports and Nutrition, Amsterdam University of Applied Sciences, Erasmus Medical Center, Clermont Auvergne University, Unité de Nutrition Humaine, Hospital Universitario Ramón y Cajal / Instituto Ramón y Cajal de Investigación Sanitaria (IRYCIS)
+• Project partners: Faculty of Sports and Nutrition, Amsterdam University of Applied Sciences, Erasmus Medical Centre, Clermont Auvergne University, Unité de Nutrition Humaine, Hospital Universitario Ramón y Cajal / Instituto Ramón y Cajal de Investigación Sanitaria (IRYCIS)

-• Fördergeber*innen: Bundesministerium für Bildung, Wissenschaft und Forschung (FFG), JPI HDHL - PREPHOBES Call 2020
+• Funding organisations: Federal Ministry of Education, Science and Research (FFG), JPI HDHL - PREPHOBES Call 2020

 Pflegeabhaengigkeit